 Editorial Advisory Board

-We are pleased to announce that Platform’s new Autumn Issue Vol. 9, No. 2: Performance, Place and Geography (Autumn 2015) is now released.
+We are pleased to announce that Platform’s new Spring Issue Vol. 10, No. 1: Are We On The Same Page?
+(Spring 2016) is now released.

 We're currently working on the next issue of 2016!